 Efforts to promote electricity access are having a positive impact in all regions, and the pace of progress has accelerated.
-The number of people without access to electricity fell to around 1 billion in 20161 (IEA, 2017; IEA, IRENA, UN Statistics, World Bank and WHO, 2018).
-Nearly 1.2 billion people have gained access since 2000, but population growth in areas with low access rates has offset some gains (see figure 1.1).
+The number of people without access to electricity fell below the 1.1 billion mark for the first time in 2016.
+Nearly 1.2 billion people have gained access since 2000, but population growth in areas with low access rates has offset some gains (see Figure 1).
 Where access to electricity is incomplete, it is characterized by a considerable urban-rural divide.